Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 Numbers 51 - 60 High Street, Old Brentford

-Southern side of the High Street, this stretch runs from Goat Wharf to Town Meadow and includes the Square, the Fire Station and Brentford’s first Police Station.
-When the first Brentford Police station was built here in 1830 it was called 'Front Street' rather than 'High Street'.
+Southern side of the High Street, this stretch runs from Goat Wharf to Town Meadow and includes Ferry Square, the Fire Station and Brentford's first Police Station.
+When the first Brentford Police station was built in 1830 it was called 'Front Street' rather than 'High Street'.
+Behind Ferry Square lay the Thames Soap Works, marked as disused in the OS map published in 1936 but still operational in 1912.

 Properties